9 steps to get connected

 Application forms can be obtained from the Science Servicedesk.
 The form has to be signed by your supervisor.
 The Science Servicedesk will also provide the voucher (see: support info for more information on the Science Servicedesk).

-- At the Science Servicedesk we will help you with any question or problem, especially questions you have about IT-facilities from the University or the Science Faculty.
-You can also borrow chargers and cables from us.
-The Science Servicedesk is located on the second floor of Buys Ballot building and on the second floor of the David de Wied building.
+- At the ICT Bèta Servicepoint we will help you with any question or problem, especially questions you have about IT-facilities from the University or the Science Faculty.
+You can also borrow chargers and cables.
+The Servicedesk is located in the Victor J. Koningsberger building

-- The ICTbèta wiki website contains Science faculty manuals and other documentation on software and services.
+- The ICT Bèta wiki contains Science faculty manuals and other documentation on software and services

-- On the UU-support page you can find guides and supporting information on most of the IT-facilities that the university provides, also you can find contact information on the service desks of ITS.
+- On the UU-support page of ITS you can find guides and supporting information on most of the IT-facilities that the university provides